Diocese of Fresno: 1848 to 1967

 Mexico ceded Alta California to the United States in 1848 after the Mexican–American War.
 At that time, the Mexican government complained to the Vatican about the Diocese of California.
 They didn't want the American bishop to have jurisdiction over parishes in Mexico.
 In 1849, Pope Pius IX split the Diocese of California into American and Mexican dioceses; the American diocese was named the Diocese of Monterey.
 The first Catholic church in Mariposa, St. Joseph's, was dedicated in 1857.

 In 1859, Pius IX renamed the Diocese of Monterey as the Diocese of Monterey-Los Angeles to recognize the growth of Los Angeles.
-In 1867, Our Lady of Mercy Church was dedicated in Merced.
-St. John's Church was established in Fresno in 1882.
+St. Mary's Parish was founded in Visalia in 1861; it is the oldest parish in the Southern part of the Central Valley.In 1867, Our Lady of Mercy Church was dedicated in Merced.
+St. John's Parish was established in Fresno in 1882; its church would later become a cathedral.In Bakersfield, St. Francis was erected a parish in 1884, the first in that city.Four member of the Sisters of Mercy in 1910 expanded a small hospital in Bakersfield to start Mercy Hospital; it is today Mercy Hospital Downtown.

 In 1922, Pope Pius XI divided the Diocese of Monterey-Los Angeles, with the northern section becoming the Diocese of Monterey-Fresno.
 The Fresno area would remain part of this diocese for the next 45 years.
+The Sisters of the Holy Cross opened St. Agnes Hospital in Fresno in 1929; it is today Saint Agnes Medical Center.The Sisters of Nazareth in 1951 opened Nazareth House of Fresno, a residence for the elderly.